Pakistan asks UN to probe fake pro-India NGOs, media

 India has likewise accused Pakistan of sponsoring militant groups that have carried out attacks inside its borders in recent years.

-Associated Press writer Ashok Sharma in New Delhi contributed.
+Associated Press writer Ashok Sharma in New Delhi contributed to this report.